sourced-bvba/blog/_posts/2018-02-11-hello-gluon-bye-gluon.md

 Sorry Gluon, you lost me.
 Perhaps you are superior to other frameworks like Ionic or Titanium.
 As a Java developer, I really, really wanted to make this work.
 But not getting the most basic example to work, and not having any documentation to find out what is going on, I can't see past this.
 I'll either be developing my apps in Ionic or going completely native if needed, I already know Kotlin and Swift doesn't look that hard.
 I already got a Swift Hello World running in an iPhone simulator, took me about 3 minutes.
 Who knew mobile development could be so fast?

+*Edit:*

+So thanks to a reply on a tweet I got everything to compile (apparently you need to give 4 Gb to Gradle for it to work...) and I got my basic example to run in the simulator.
+That said, my first impression of the Gluon app was not really that positive, at least in the simulator.
+Compared to Ionic, where I also have a sample application to play with, and which does way more than my Gluon sample, Gluon is slow.
+It feels incredibly laggy, especially compared against the snappy response I get when runnning Ionic in the simulator.

+But I have a working example, so I might give Gluon still a go.
+To be continued.